 Source: Courtesy of Wikimedia Commons

-DAUMONT DE SAINT-LUSSON, SIMON-FRANÇOIS, regimental officer, explorer; d. some time after the spring of 1677.
+DAUMONT DE SAINT-LUSSON, SIMON-FRANÇOIS, regimental officer, explorer; d. sometime after 11 Nov.
+1677.

 On 3 Sept.
 1670 Intendant Talon appointed him a deputy commissioner “to seek out the copper mine in the country of the Ottawas, the Nez-Percés [Amikoues], and the Illinois, and of other nations discovered or to be discovered in North America in the region of Lake Superior or Freshwater Sea.”
 What was being undertaken was a systematic study of the country, following the accounts brought back by the first travellers and the details supplied by the first explorers Cavelier de La Salle, Bréhant de Galinée, Dollier* de Casson, Adrien Jolliet, and Marquette.
 Indeed Daumont de Saint-Lusson, as well as making soundings at the Lake Superior copper mine, was to attempt to discover the northwest passage in a northerly direction, whereas La Salle was instructed to proceed towards the “southern sea.”
 It was Talon’s reply to the English expansion into Hudson Bay.